-The following table sets forth unaudited quarterly information for each of the eight quarters ended March 31, 2022 through December 31, 2023.
+The following table sets forth unaudited quarterly information for each of the eight quarters ended March 31, 2023 through December 31, 2024.
 The information has been obtained from the Corporation's Unaudited Condensed Consolidated Interim Financial Statements.
 Past operating results are not necessarily indicative of results for any future period and should not be relied upon to predict future performance.

-Quarter Ended Revenue Net Earnings (Loss) 1
+Quarter Ended Revenue Net Earnings (Loss)

 (\$ millions)

+December 31, 2024 517 118

+September 30, 2024 241 (6)

+June 30, 2024 332 29

+March 31, 2024 556 144

 December 31, 2023 538 127

 September 30, 2023 291 44

 June 30, 2023 358 44

 March 31, 2023 750 122

-December 31, 2022 724 91

-September 30, 2022 269 (7)

-June 30, 2022 396 25

-March 31, 2022 694 118

-1 Net earnings (loss) attributable to controlling interest.
+Net earnings (loss) attributable to controlling interest.

 A summary of the past eight quarters reflects the seasonality associated with the Corporation's business.
-Due to the seasonal nature of natural gas consumption patterns, the natural gas transmission and distribution operations of FEI normally generate higher net earnings in the first and fourth quarters and lower net earnings in the second quarter, which are partially offset by net losses in the third quarter.
+Due to the seasonal nature of natural gas consumption patterns based on weather and its impact on revenues, the natural gas transmission and distribution operations of FEI normally generate higher net earnings in the first and fourth quarters of the fiscal year and lower net earnings in the second quarter, which are partially offset by net losses in the third quarter.
+Certain expenses such as depreciation, interest and operating expenses remain more evenly distributed throughout the fiscal year.
 As a result of the seasonality, interim net earnings are not indicative of net earnings on an annual basis.
+From time to time the Corporation has implemented tax loss utilization plans, which would have an impact on earnings recognized during interim periods depending on the timing of implementing such structures.

-December 2023/2022 - Net earnings were higher due to an increase in FEI's deemed equity component of capital structure from 38.5 per cent to 45 per cent, and an increase in allowed ROE from 8.75 per cent to 9.65 per cent, resulting from the GCOC Stage 1 Decision.
-The net impact of the change in cost of capital was \$11 million in the quarter.
-The increase was also due to a \$15 million higher income tax benefit as a result of the Corporation implementing a TLUP in 2023 for a larger investment amount than a TLUP implemented in 2022, and a higher investment in regulated assets, partially offset by lower favourable variances primarily attributable to timing of operation and maintenance expenses, as compared to those allowed in rates, net of amounts shared with customers, as compared to the same period in 2022.
+December 2024/2023 - Net earnings were lower due to a \$23 million lower income tax benefit as a result of the Corporation implementing a TLUP in the second quarter of 2023, where no similar TLUP has been implemented in 2024, partially offset by a higher investment in regulated assets, and higher favourable regulated variances, as compared to those allowed in rates, net of amounts shared with customers, as compared to the same period in 2023.